 After experiencing a disappointing trip to Yosemite National Park, the sunny blue skies and warm weather that greeted us in Carmel-by-the-sea was quite literally a breath of fresh air.
 One of the first things we were excited to do was cruise along the 17 beautiful miles of scenic Pebble Beach and Pacific Grove on the Monterey Peninsula.

 This stunning journey takes you to dramatic coastal cliffs, snow-white beaches, mystical forests and iconic golf courses, to name a few.
-On one of the first stops I noticed a seal twirling around in the waves I excitedly jumped up and down.
-They fortunately made a presence at almost every other stop thereafter.
+On one of the first stops I noticed a seal twirling around in the waves and I excitedly jumped up and down.
+The seals fortunately made a presence at almost every other stop thereafter.
 Wildlife excites me.

 Grab a map at one of the entrance gates for 10 bucks and embark upon a very memorable road trip!
 Of the 21 total stops on this route, here are my favourite 10 that are not to be missed!

 To surfers, this tree marks one of the “gnarliest” Big Wave spots in the world, some approaching 50 feet!
 And to ghost hunters, this tree marks where the “Lady in Lace” drifts in and out of the fog on haunted nights.

 2. The Lone Cypress